5haron/CSV-Table-Viewer/README.md

 ## Getting Started
-Follow these steps to set up and run the CSV Table Viewer program on your local machine:
+Follow these steps to set up and run the CSV Table Viewer program:

 ### Prerequisites